See Exactly Where Users Drop Off — and Why It Happens

 The Problem

 Looking at funnel performance as a single snapshot hides trends.
-A funnel showing 35% completion over 30 days might hide the fact that completion dropped from 50% to 20% after a product change or bug.
+A funnel showing 35% completion over 30 days might hide the fact that it dropped from 50% to 20% after a product change or bug.

 The Solution

-Always compare funnel data across time periods.
+Always compare funnel data across times.

 Track weekly or monthly changes to understand whether performance is improving or declining.